Tracks12/toolsManager.py/README.md

 ### IV.1 Tool Structure

-Here you will find a typical example of a tool structure:
+Here you will find a typical example of a tool structure with a default tool named "Hello":

 ```python
 #!/usr/bin/env python3